Romulo-Moraes/Assembly-Toolkit/01. Opcodes/README.md

 add al, 6
 ```
-After replacing all fields with their binary values, resulting in the sequence `00101110`, the machine's CPU can decode this binary.
-It splits this sequence into fields of (2, 3, 3) bits and understands that it has to perform the `CYAN` operation over the `GREEN` register using the `PURPLE` value.
+After replacing all fields with their binary values, the resulting sequence is `00101110`, the CPU can now decode and execute this binary.
+After reading this binary from the memory, the CPU will split this sequence into fields of (2, 3, 3) bits and understand that it has to perform the `CYAN` operation over the `GREEN` register using the `PURPLE` value.

-The above example is quite simple.
-Nowadays, computers have a word size of 64 bits, making it possible to create a larger set of instructions.
+The above example is quite simple, nowadays computers have a word size of 64 bits, making it possible to create a larger set of instructions.

-At this point, it is clear that the assembler only needs to replace the opcodes and their operands with their binary representations, making it possible for the computer to understand.
+At this point, it is clear that the assembler (a tool used to transform an assembly file into machine-readable code) only needs to replace the opcodes and their operands with their binary representations, making it possible for the computer to understand.